Table of contents

 Small dense LDL (a specific type of LDL) can be especially dangerous to your health since it takes more time for your body to metabolically eliminate these LDL particles compared to other types of LDL.
 Therefore, small dense LDL particles stay in your blood longer – increasing the likelihood that they’ll clog up your arteries.

 Not surprisingly, then, maintaining a healthy body weight can help keep your LDL levels down – including levels of small dense LDL.
 (Exercise, of course, is one good way to maintain a healthy weight – and, as mentioned above, exercise also has a more direct influence on LDL levels through its effect on skeletal muscles).
 And for those experiencing obesity, weight loss may help lower “bad cholesterol” in the body and reduce the risk of other health issues.

-Fried foods typically have a high amount of trans fatty acids (TFA), which elevates the body’s LDL levels.
+Fried foods typically have a high amount of trans fatty acids (TFA), which elevates the body’s LDL level.

 Saturated fats can ramp up your body’s production of LDL, so reducing your consumption of saturated fats can lower LDL cholesterol levels.
 (Common sources of saturated fat include pizza, dairy-based desserts, and red meat.)

-Some experts recommend replacing saturated fat in one’s diet with fiber-rich foods like fresh fruit and raw vegetables – as well as with foods that have a low glycemic index – as opposed to carbohydrate-rich meals, which can bump up your triglyceride levels.
+Some experts recommend replacing saturated fat in one’s diet with soluble, fiber-rich foods like fresh fruit and raw vegetables – as well as with foods that have a low glycemic index – as opposed to carbohydrate-rich meals, which can bump up your triglyceride levels.
 (And high triglyceride levels can put you at a greater risk of heart disease – not to mention other adverse health consequences.)

-It may also be a good idea to eat fewer fried foods and switch to more nutritious foods to lower your triglyceride levels and LDL cholesterol (triglycerides are a kind of fat in the body).
+It may also be a good idea to eat fewer fried foods and switch to a more nutritious, healthy diet to lower your triglyceride levels and LDL cholesterol (triglycerides are a kind of fat in the body).
 Fried foods typically have a high amount of trans fatty acids (TFA), which elevates the body’s LDL levels.
 Staying away from these types of unhealthy foods may help improve your heart health and overall well-being.
+(You can check in on key indicators of heart health with the Everlywell at-home Heart Health Test.)